 Last month I attended WTM London 2018.
 It was a eye opening experience, in terms of how different the travel infulencer’s world is.
 I learnt a great deal about the level of professionalism that is expected.
 The show was outstanding.
 It really showcased the different countries and gave a flavour of the various cultures and travel opportunities.
 I wrapped up the final day by attending the Caribbean Tourism Organization’s sunset party.
 While at the party I met Ms Leeann Goddard, the reigning Ms Trinidad and Tobago UK 2018.
-We spoke a bit about her lifestyle brand Klassi Bodyz and I knew I had to interview her properly, so, I could share her story with you.
+We spoke a bit about her lifestyle brand Klassi Bodyz and I knew I had to interview her properly, so, I could share Leann’s story with you.

 TTT: Tell us a bit about yourself.

 LG: This is always an interesting question because I never know where to start and where to finish.
 However, I’ll admit I am still a daddy’s girl at 30 and I am the oldest of three with two younger brothers.
 I was born in Trinidad and raised part of an extended family until I was 17.
 Sadly, my mother passed away at the young age of 35 but then I was comforted knowing I’ve gained an angel and she will always be looking over me as promised.
 The year was 2005, I lost my best friend, moved to a new country, started living with my father for the first time, started college and pretty much it was like pushing the reset button as my life changed forever.

 During that year I learnt that change is inevitable and being adaptable is essential, I am thankful I was raised to be strong, fearless and an independent thinker which prepared me for my new journey.
 Over the years, I’ve used and will continue to use my past as motivation for not limiting myself to new possibilities such as being the first person in my family to graduate university and for embracing all that life brings.
 I value honesty, loyalty and my bond with my family, friends and God.
 Maybe in a follow up interview I will share more J.